cosmos/cosmos-sdk/docs/architecture/adr-021-protobuf-query-encoding.md

 proxy server that routes requests in the GRPC protocol to ABCI query requests under the hood.
 In this way, clients could use their host languages' existing GRPC implementations to make direct queries against Cosmos SDK app's using these `service` definitions.
+In order for this server to work, the `QueryRouter` on `BaseApp` will need to expose the service handlers registered with `QueryRouter.RegisterService` to the proxy server implementation.
+Nodes could launch the proxy server on a separate port in the same process as the ABCI app with a command-line flag.

 ### REST Queries and Swagger Generation

 [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) is a project that translates REST calls into GRPC calls using special annotations on service methods.
 Apps that want to expose REST queries should add `google.api.http` annotations to their `rpc` methods as in this example below.
+By convention HTTP method paths registered this way should correspond to the protobuf package paths for their respective modules, i.e. `cosmos_sdk.x.bank.v1` translates to `/cosmos_sdk/x/bank/v1/`.

 ```proto
 // x/bank/types/types.proto